-CORDON B. CARRETT.
+CORDON B. CARRETT

 PERHAPS ONE OF THE BEST KNOWN of the works to emanate from the prolific pen of the late GUISEPPE VERDI, was the fabulous Opera "AIDA".
-Premiered in Cairo in 1871, it presaged a "new Mid-Eastern culture", destined to provail for nearly one hundred years.
+Premiered in Cairo in 1871, it preseged a "new Mid-Eastern culture", destined to prevail for nearly one hundred years.
 Written at the special request of the Khedive Ismail and paid for by the Egyptian Treasury, it lavishly displayed scenery and costuming, the likes of which had never before been seen in Egypt.

-Ismail, grandson of Mohammed Ali, conquerer of the Mameiukes, ascended to the Egyptian throne in the mid - 1860's following an extensive stay in Paris where he was educated and where he acquired modern tastes and culture.
-Bound and determined to bring this modernity to Egypt he spent a vast fortune - twenty million dollars alone just
+Ismail, grandson of Mohammed Ali, conquerer of the Manicukes, ascended to the Egyptian throne in the mid - 1860's following an extensive stay in Paris where he was educated and where he acquired modern tastes and culture.
+Bound and determined to bring this modernity to Egypt he spent a vast fortune - twenty million dollars alone just abbrate the opening of the Suez Canal.

 On ascending the Throne he assumed the title of Khedive with the consent of the then ruling Turkish Suzerainty.
 Immensely popular with his subjects, he instituted numerous reforms continuing to spend money like it was going out of style.
-This new "Government" wealth occured as the result of a renewed world market in cotton occasiontion doe contreme shortage as a result of the American Civil War, and to Ismail, it would never end.
+This new "Government" wealth occured as the result of a renewed world market in cotton occasion-

+American Civil War, and to Ismail, it would never end.

-But, end it did !
+But, end it did!
 One of his great projects was the erection of the State Opera House in Cairo, at the time one of the finest in the world.